Krishna’s Appareance Day Celebration

 Everyone is welcome

-This year all donations received less festival expenses will go towards the construction of the Radha Govinda temple in Salt Lake City.
+This year all donations received less festival expenses will go towards the final touches on the construction of the Radha Govinda Temple in Salt Lake City.

 Thanks to everyone for extra special generosity.

 Contact: Charu Das or Vaibhavi Devi